Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Your location determines your best ingredients, your service style, and often your budget.
 A Jamaica wedding calls for a completely different menu than a Santorini wedding or a Hawaii wedding.

-According to Beach Bum Vacations, interactive food stations like customizable guacamole bars or sashimi bars are especially popular in tropical destinations like Mexico and Hawaii, where the casual vibe matches the setting naturally.
+Interactive food stations like customizable guacamole bars or sashimi bars are especially popular in tropical destinations like Mexico and Hawaii, as Beach Bum Vacations notes, where the casual vibe matches the setting naturally.

 Here’s how some popular destinations shape your options: